 Although HUD Guidelines recommend face-to-face counseling, telephone counseling is permitted.
 Counselors must advise potential reverse mortgage applicants of the choice to have a face-to-face meeting or through another mutually agreed upon format such as the telephone.
 Counselors may also visit a reverse mortgage applicant's home if the applicant is unable to travel to the participating agency's office.

-Within 10 business days after application is made by a borrower, but not less than 20 business days before closing of the loan, and Mutual shall provide applicants with the information listed below that are printed in the proposal package.
+Within 10 business days after the application is made by a borrower, but not less than 20 business days before closing of the loan, Mutual shall provide the borrower with the NC Disclosure of Loan Terms for Home Equity Conversion Mortgage Loans in the proposal package.
 Mutual shall inform applicants that reverse mortgage counseling is required before the loan can be closed and shall provide the names and addresses of counselors listed with the Commissioner's office.